Winter safety tips for small business: 11 ways to reduce cold-weather risk

 Disconnect hoses and store them inside.
 If you have outdoor fixtures, you can shut off the spigot’s water supply, drain the remaining water from the faucet and pipe and cover the faucet with a cover.

-Clear gutters and downspouts of debris to ensure proper water flow.
+Clear roof drainage of debris to ensure proper water flow.
 This will help prevent ice dams from forming, which can cause water to seep into your building.
-(Ice dams are when heavy snow melts during the day and then refreezes when temperatures drop overnight.)
+(Ice dams form when heavy snow melts during the day and then refreezes when temperatures drop overnight.)

 Insulate exposed pipes and water lines to prevent freezing and potential bursts.
 Use pipe insulation sleeves or heat tape to protect vulnerable areas.

-In the case of extreme temperature, keep faucets dripping.
+Keep faucets dripping during extreme freezing temperatures.
 Even a small amount of water running through the pipe will help keep it from freezing.

-The longer a leak goes undiscovered, the more damage it causes, damaging furniture and equipment, generating mildew and fungi, and even jeopardizing structural stability.
+The longer a leak goes undiscovered, the more damage it can cause to furniture and equipment.
+Leaks can generate mildew and fungi and jeopardize structural stability.

 A water leak detector/system can lessen the danger by alerting you to problems promptly, allowing you to take action to prevent serious harm.